MatijaSi/BULLY-lang/README.md

 d - default stack, only stack not initialized by user.

-i - isn't a stack.
-If i is specified as in-stack, command will read values from its left (for example, PUSH here reads 1 2 3: 1 2 3 i > PUSH > d).
+i - If i is specified as in-stack, command will read values from its left (for example, PUSH here reads 1 2 3: 1 2 3 i > PUSH > d).
 If no in-stack is specified, i is used.

-o - isn't a stack.
-If o is specified as out-stack, values sent to it will be displayed to the user.
+o - If o is specified as out-stack, values sent to it will be displayed to the user.
 If no out-stack is specified, o is used.
 There is no PRINT or DISPLAY command, PUSH values to out-stack instead.